Constructors

 must have a

-different parameter list (aka signature).
+different parameter list (aka method signature).
 Either the number of parameters between two other constructors must be different

 or